typst-community/tytanic/CONTRIBUTING.md

 # Contributing
-Thank you for considering to contribute to `typst-test`.
+Thank you for considering to contribute to `tytanic`.
 Any contributions are welcome, from implementing large features to fixing small typos.

-**If you're contributing for the first time to `typst-test`, please familiarize yourself with the workflow below.**
+**If you're contributing for the first time to `tytanic`, please familiarize yourself with the workflow below.**

 1. When you open a PR as a draft, it can be as messy as you want.
 1. Once you request review, make sure you have cleaned up the PR:
    - It should have a linear history, rebase on main to update your branch instead of merging main into it.
    - Each commit should be atomic, they should compile and pass tests on their own.
    - Each commit should have a clear commit message with a short and long description (if applicable).
-   - It should not contain any `fix` or `review` commits, each commit should be a meaningful change to the code base.
+   - It should not contain any `fixup` or `review` commits, each commit should be a meaningful change to the code base.

    Each commit is reviewed in isolation, which is why clear commit messages and atomic commits are important.
-1. When a change is requested, address this change by rewriting the commits and force pushing the branch, od not add `fix` or `review` commits.
+1. When a change is requested, address this change by rewriting the commits and force pushing the branch, do not add `fixup` or `review` commits.
+  You may add new commits if there are other atomic changes to do which are unrelated to the previous ones but must land in this PR.
 1. Once reviewed it is either squashed and merged, or rebased on main.

 ## Commit Messages